tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Book of Light

 Reading this book gives you a connection to higher powers.
-When you heal using a recovery, you shine with an inner light and either heal extra hit points equal to the escalation die (champion: twice the escalation die; epic: three times the escalation die) OR deal that much radiant damage to each enemy engaged with you.
+When you heal using a recovery, you shine with an inner light and either heal extra hit points equal to the escalation die, twice the escalation die at champion tier, and three times the escalation die at epic tier OR deal that much radiant damage to each enemy engaged with you.

 **Quirk:** Always calm.